 About Migration Assistant, Restoring from Time Machine and Replaced Motherboards

-sudo jamf removeframework and then enroll the new Mac by visiting https://mdm.cern.ch/enrol.
+sudo jamf removeframework and then enroll the new Mac as described above.

 About the Self-Service Application Version

 The Self-Service application gets updated automatically whenever the server version is updated - as long as the Self-Service framework on your Mac is still working properly.
-Since June 2021 the version of the Self-Service app should be 10.30.1.
-If your Self-Service app is older than 10.30.1 you can assume that there is a problem with the Self-Service framework on your Mac.
-In general that implies that the Self-Service itself will not be functioning any more, and we recommend that you either re-enrol the Mac by visiting https://mdm.cern.ch/enrol or, in case you don't want to use the Self-Service any longer remove the non-functional framework by running
+Since September 2021 the version of the Self-Service app should be 10.32.2.
+If your Self-Service app is older than that you can assume that there is a problem with the Self-Service framework on your Mac.
+In general that implies that the Self-Service itself will not be functioning any more, and we recommend that you first remove the non-functional framework by running

 About Devices that Stop Reporting